Haydari and Ne'mati: Rivalry

 Clashes between Haydaris and Ne'matis were common during major religious holidays involving large public processions.
-Examples included mourning processions or ta'zieh plays during Ashura, or the shotor-qorbani (ritual sacrifice of a camel) on Eid al-Adha.
+Examples included mourning processions or ta'ziyeh plays during Ashura, or the shotor-qorbani (ritual sacrifice of a camel) on Eid al-Adha.
 During Qajar times, a typical annual shotor-qorbani in Isfahan would involve 30 to 40 people being injured and 3 or 4 killed.
 The Haydari and Ne'mati moieties each held their own Muharram processions which stuck to their own quarters.
 Clashes often broke out between Haydaris and Ne'matis whenever a procession crossed over into the other side's territory.

 At the same time, descriptions of clashes in modern times "reveal a generally low level of personal violence, actual bodily harm being replaced by ritual insult, hazing, or a symbolic 'counting coup'."
 John Malcolm noted that during Haydari-Ne'mati clashes at Muharram, "If they force their opponents out of their homes, they do not enter or plunder them, but make a mark on the door with a hatchet, as a token of victory".
 Moreover, the two groups never sought revenge after these fights - they were viewed as discrete events - so the Haydari-Ne'mati rivalry was technically not a feud.

 Social life within cities was also organized based on the Haydari-Ne'mati division.
 Marriages were not arranged between Haydari and Ne'mati families, and some Haydaris considered the Ne'matis ritually impure (najes) and would avoid using bathhouses in Ne'mati neighborhoods.
 Visitors to a hosayniya in the other party's neighborhood were required to kiss the kelak (a platform in the middle of the courtyard) to show respect.
 The two divisions also had stereotypes of each other; for example, according to Ne'matis, "one could recognize a Haydari boy by the fact that if he were to be picked up while urinating and moved a few paces away, he would involuntarily return to the same spot and continue".

 Although the Haydari-Ne'mati rivalry was "essentially a plebeian phenomenon", it also applied to members of the upper classes as well.
 For example, when the Qajar prince Mirza Mas'ud Zell ol-Soltan was appointed governor of Isfahan in 1882, he ended up residing in a Haydari neighborhood.
 When informed of this, he exclaimed, "Since I'm to be a Haydari, let's give the Ne'matis hell!"

 The Haydari-Ne'mati division was not exclusive to cities; it also applied to the surrounding villages, with each one being either a Haydari village or a Ne'mati village.